mcharouk/aws/Certification/sysops.md

   * in static web hosting, not possible to communicate with HTTPS between S3 and Cloudfront.
 But still CloudFront can be configured in HTTPS.
   * otherwise, the protocol will be Match Viewer

-* OAI cannot be used with S3 in static web hosting mode
+* OAI cannot be used with S3 in static web hosting mode, use an OAC instead.

 * Error 4XX or 5XX
   * when origin returns error, Cloudfront can cache them, but cloudfront itself does not generate any error.